virtualritz/nsi/README.md

 ## Prerequisites

-Before you start, [download a 3Delight package](https://www.3delight.com/download) for your platform & install it (supported: Linux, macOS, Windows).
+Before you start it is suggested that you [download a 3Delight package](https://www.3delight.com/download) for your platform & install it (supported: Linux, macOS, Windows).
 This will set the `$DELIGHT` environment variable that the build script is looking for to find headers and the library to link against.

-> **_Note:_** I'm in talks with the 3Delight guys to supply developer packages that will render this step superfluous (pun intended).
+It will also install 3Delight Display which you can render to, progressively, as an alternative to writing images to disk.
+When playing working with this crate this is very handy.

+## Getting Pixels

+3Delight still uses the old RenderMan display driver API if you want to stream pixels directly to Rust, in-memory.
+There is a [low-level wrapper](https://github.com/virtualritz/ndspy-sys) for this API and a [minimal Rust example display driver](https://github.com/virtualritz/r-display) I cobbled together to get you started.

 ## Documentation